 More than just a gift for Mom…

 Another thing to keep in mind with this gift is that you’ll end up with family shots, shots of the kids, individual family unit shots, etc. You’ll end up with great shots for you as well as making the mom in your life happy.
-Also, There is a lot of room here for more gifts in the future.
+Also, think about all the people you can give family pictures and frames to for Christmas!
+There is a lot of room here for more gifts in the future.
 This is like the gift that keeps on giving!!

 The mom getting this as a gift will absolutely love it.
 And that same mom will know that this takes both effort and time, and will truly appreciate that as well.